 — Please ask your public and university libraries to get the book.
 Don't be shy — providing you with materials that are difficult to get on your own is a big reason librarians exist.
 They want you to ask for exactly this kind of thing — do it!
 Besides, once they get the book for you, it will presumably be there for the rest of your community.

 — Please buy the book.
-The Routledge list price for the hardback ($152) assumes university and public libraries to be the primary buyers, along with professionals in the field of study.
-I'm currently seeing buying options on Amazon for around $100.
+For now, Routledge priced the hardback ($152) mainly for university and public libraries, profs in the field, etc. I'm currently seeing buying options on Amazon for around $100.
 There are Kindle and eBook options for $38-$55.

 — A paperback version of the book will be released in June 2018, I am told.
 It'll have a prettier cover and a more affordable price.
 How much more affordable, I don't know.

 — Email me.
-I want you to hold the book in your hand so you can witness a community thinking about the Anthology — there are other pieces in that book you'll definitely also want to read.
+Holding the book in your hand, you can see a community thinking about the Anthology — there are other pieces in that book you'll definitely also want to read.
 But its current cost makes this book (and my message) a very rare object.
-So, if you email me and ask for a copy of my essay, I will send you a PDF.
+So, if you email me for a copy of my essay, I will send you a PDF.

 Also, watch this space for updates.

 When I started all this, nobody who'd heard the Anthology could forget the sound of this eerily preposterous recording.
 It was, in its own way and degree, infamous around the world, partly for having mysterious origins.

 At the same time, nobody in St. Paul understood that a familiar, vacant, and deteriorating old building down on University Avenue was responsible for an utterly unique contribution to an influential American masterpiece.
 Nobody had ever researched the building beyond architectural survey work and superficial literature searches.